 - Total Program: The number of participants involved in the total program is calculated and is studied for balance in terms of content, academic level represented, and priority levels set by individual schools.
-This Total Program Review builds a composite profile of the state-wide inservice design indicating the needs being met during that calendar year.
+This Total Program Review builds a composite profile of the state-wide Professional Learning design indicating the needs being met during that calendar year.

-- Individual Programs: Each inservice activity is evaluated by each participant in order to give feedback on the participants’ perception of its appropriateness and usefulness; quality of materials presented; preparation and expertise of the consultant; and adequacy of facility and equipment.
+- Individual Programs: Each Professional Learning activity is evaluated by each participant in order to give feedback on the participants’ perception of its appropriateness and usefulness; quality of materials presented; preparation and expertise of the consultant; and adequacy of facility and equipment.
 These records are filed and are available on request.
 The CSF Director of Professional Development receives a summary of each evaluation of the program, noting the strengths and weaknesses.